How to Build a Better Nonprofit Board of Directors Today

 What is a nonprofit board of directors?

-A board is the governing body for a nonprofit.
-They oversee a nonprofit’s activities.
+A board is the governing body of a nonprofit.
+They oversee a nonprofit organization’s activities.

 What are the board’s main responsibilities?

-In addition to the basics, like attending regular meetings and hiring an ED, the board’s main responsibilities are to support the nonprofit financially and strategically through advocacy and communication.
+In addition to the basics, like attending regular meetings and hiring an ED, the board’s main responsibilities are to drive social impact by supporting the nonprofit financially and strategically through advocacy and communication.
+They also handle hiring a chief executive for the organization if needed.

-What are the roles on a nonprofit board?
+What are the main roles of the board?

-Typically, there’s a president/chair, vice president/vice chair, secretary, and treasurer.
-If you have committees (and we hope you do), each committee also has a chair.
+Typically, board member positions include a president/board chair, vice president/vice chair, board secretary, and board treasurer.
+If you have committees (and we hope you do), each committee also has a committee chair.

 How many members should you have on your board?